gravestench/dark-magic/pkg/services/webServer/README.md

 # Web Router Service
-The purpose of this [runtime](https://github.com/gravestench/runtime) service is to provide a locally hosted web server that integrates with the web router service.
+The purpose of this [servicemesh](https://github.com/gravestench/servicemesh) service is to provide a locally hosted web server that integrates with the web router service.

-The web router service integrates with other runtime services to expose routes which are used for retrieving data from the MPQ's, or marshalled record models.
+The web router service integrates with other servicemesh services to expose routes which are used for retrieving data from the MPQ's, or marshalled record models.